ReznaGauro/chngTrackR/README.md

 ## Further Notes:

+-   Stay tuned for updates with interactive maps and animated change timelines! 🌍🔍
--   I am happy if you find chngTrackR package useful!
+-   I hope that you find chngTrackR package useful!
 -   Also, there are many possible code improvements.
 Looking forward to any suggestions you might have!
--   Stay tuned for updates with interactive maps and animated change timelines! 🌍🔍

 ## Acknowledgements:

 This is a submission for the course 'Introduction to Programming and Statistics for Remote Sensing and GIS' as part of the M.Sc.
 EAGLE program at the University of Würzburg.
-Also, immense thanks Dr. Martin Wegmann for the support during the development of the package.
+Also, I express my immense thanks to Dr. Martin Wegmann for the support during the development of the package.